DETAILED ACTION

 wherein the processor:

-determines a peak waveform that becomes the peak portion among the plurality of partial waveforms using the trained model (Fig. 3, item S15; [0076]: trained model is employed to detect five-dimensional information for each segment of the chromatogram waveform acquired for the target sample using the black and white image, the information including starting and ending points of a peak in the image (see Figs. 6-7)), and
+determines a peak partial waveform that is a partial waveform including the peak portion among the plurality of target partial waveforms using the trained model (Fig. 3, item S15; [0076]: trained model is employed to detect five-dimensional information for each segment of the chromatogram waveform acquired for the target sample using the black and white image, the information including starting and ending points of a peak in the image (see Figs. 6-7)), and

-obtains, as outputs, a determination result for each of the plurality of partial waveforms, and calculates a certainty factor of the determination result (Fig. 3, item S15; [0076]-[0077]: trained model is employed to detect five-dimensional information including confidence information for each segment of the chromatogram waveform acquired for the target sample using the black and white image (see Figs. 6-7)), and
+calculates a certainty factor of the output label (Fig. 3, item S15; [0076]-[0077]: trained model is employed to detect five-dimensional information including confidence information for each segment of the chromatogram waveform acquired for the target sample using the black and white image (see Figs. 6-7)), and

 The closest prior art of record, taken individually or in combination, fail to teach or suggest (see italic text):